Our apple cider vinegar and pineapple juice recipe makes light work for a delectable drink with great potential health benefits.

 Another severe side effect of ACV relates to its interactions with other medications.
 Specifically, it may affect those who take diabetes medication, digoxin, and diuretic drugs.
 It’s always a good idea to speak with your doctor before taking ACV to avoid unwanted complications.

-How Long Does Apple Cider Vinegar Pineapple Juice Last?
+How Long Do Apple Cider Vinegar and Pineapple Last?

 This apple cider vinegar and pineapple juice can last up to 3 days if refrigerated.
 However, we encourage you to use the beverage within 2 hours because too much time at room temperature can cause a rapid decrease in nutrients and a dulling of the flavor.